aslamdoctor/rearrange-woocommerce-products/readme.txt

 3. Click install.
 4. Click activate.
 If woocommrce is not installed or activated then this plugin will also not activate.
 5. Go to Wordpress "Admin > Products > Rearrange Products" and use drag-and-drop functionality to arrange your products.
-6. Click on "Group by Categories" tab to arrange product by Category groups.
+6. Click on "Sort by Categories" tab to arrange products by Categories.

 == Frequently Asked Questions ==

 = How do I use this plugin? =

 Go to Wordpress "Admin > Products > Rearrange Products" and use drag-and-drop functionality to arrange your products.
-Click on "Group by Categories" tab to arrange product by Category groups.
+Click on "Sort by Categories" tab to arrange products by Categories.

 = Can I undo the changes I have made after deactivating or deleting the plugin? =

-No, You can not undo the changes after deactivating or deleting the plugin.
+1. Products rearranging CAN NOT be undone after deactivating or deleting the plugin if you are doing sorting on all products.
 As it directly updates the "menu_order" property of the products.
+2. Products rearranging WILL BE undone after deactivating or deleting the plugin if you are doing sorting on products by categories.

 == Troubleshooting ==